hazieon/pokedex-completed/README.md

 # pokedex-completed
 Gotta catch em all!
-A pokedex tool.
-A project from the beginning of my coding journey.
+A HTML, CSS and JavaScript pokedex tool.
+A pair progrmaming project from the very beginning of my coding journey: week 1!
+We built a basic project in week 2 of the School of Code bootcamp to get hands on with HTML, CSS and fetch method of JavaScript.

+# Run the Pokedex locally
+1. clone down the repository.
+2. copy and paste the HTML file path and open in your browser.
+3. Catch them all!